 TeMPO is at its core non-evaluative and reflective in nature.
 The program is intended to offer participants an opportunity to exchange ideas with colleagues who share a passion for good teaching, build interdisciplinary relationships, and receive feedback on teaching effectiveness in a non-threatening way.
 The evaluations are not connected to the Tenure process, and therefore the program gives participants the chance to grow, reflect, and experiment without judgment.
-If you have additional questions about the TeMPO Program, please contact Dr. Shane Blum (firstname.lastname@example.org) or Dr. Allison Boye (email@example.com).
+If you have additional questions about the TeMPO Program, please contact Dr. Shane Blum or Mitzi Ziegner.

-TeMPO participants must be faculty or instructors from any department on the Texas Tech campus.
+TeMPO participants must be faculty, professors of practice, or instructors from any department on the Texas Tech campus.
 Graduate students are not eligible.
 The partner pairings of TeMPO Fellows are ultimately non-hierarchical and all participants benefit equally from the experience.
 Past TeMPO participants are encouraged to reapply.

 TeMPO Participants will engage in the following:

 - Opening his/her classroom (this might be a face-to-face class or an online class) so TeMPO partners may observe their teaching two times during the Fall;

 - Conduct at least 3 observations of his/her TeMPO group members during the semester of participation;

 - Meet with his/her TeMPO group members multiple times throughout the semester to share observations and discuss feedback;